jdbc-json/jdbc-cb/README.md

 ##Usage

-The Maven coordinates of the driver is
+The Maven coordinates of the driver are

     <dependency>
         <groupId>com.github.jdbc-json</groupId>